 What to monitor:

-For teams using account-based marketing, a high team SSI creates a network effect — multiple reps engaging with the same target account from different angles builds familiarity and trust before any formal pitch.
+For teams using account-based marketing, a high team SSI creates a network effect.
+Multiple reps engaging with the same target account from different angles builds familiarity and trust before any formal pitch.
 See our article on ABM prospecting for strategic accounts for how to orchestrate this.

 Tools That Help You Improve Your SSI LinkedIn Score

-- Podawaa — Boosts post engagement through engagement pods.
+- Podawaa: boosts post engagement through engagement pods.
 Improves “Engage with Insights.”

-- Surfe — Syncs LinkedIn contacts to your CRM automatically.
+- Surfe: syncs LinkedIn contacts to your CRM automatically.
 Improves data quality for “Find the Right People.”

-- Phantombuster — Automates LinkedIn data extraction and enrichment.
+- Phantombuster: automates LinkedIn data extraction and enrichment.
 Useful for systematic prospecting workflows.

-- Fullenrich — Enriches LinkedIn profiles with verified contact data (email, phone), bridging the gap between LinkedIn activity and multi-channel outreach.
+- Fullenrich: enriches LinkedIn profiles with verified contact data (email, phone), bridging the gap between LinkedIn activity and multi-channel outreach.

-- Clay — Builds automated prospecting workflows that combine LinkedIn signals with external data sources for hyper-personalised outreach.
+- Clay: builds automated prospecting workflows that combine LinkedIn signals with external data sources for hyper-personalised outreach.

 Key Takeaways

-The SSI LinkedIn score is more than a number.
-It is a diagnostic tool that shows whether your LinkedIn presence is genuinely working for you as a sales asset.
+The SSI LinkedIn score is a diagnostic tool that shows whether your LinkedIn presence is genuinely working as a sales asset.
+The four pillars map to concrete behaviours that, done consistently, generate more pipeline.